chmarti1/lconfig/docs/compiling.md

 #include "lctools.h"
 ```

 In the current LConfig design, the configuration system is NOT installed as a system library.
-You should simply copy `lconfig.h`, `lconfig.c`, `lctools.h`, and `lctools.c` into your project.
+You should simply copy `lconfig.h`, `lconfig.c`, `lctools.h`, `lctools.c`, `lcmap.h`, and `lcmap.c` into your project.
 This design may change in the future, but for now it is quite functional.
-Most of all, it means I do not need to be aware of your system's library directory structure when I design my installation.
+The biggest advantage of this approach is that I have utilities that were written years ago on earlier versions of LConfig that will not be broken by pushing an update to my system libraries.
+Instead, each can be built on its own version of LConfig.
+If it's a utility I use regularly, it will make sense to update it.
+That seems messy, but it's really quite functional for most of us that do regular laboratory work.

-When you are compiling your applicaiton, you will need to compile the `lconfig.o` object file (and `lctools.o` if you are using `lctools.h`.
-Then, you will need to link your executable with `lconfig.o` (+ `lctools.o`), the LJM library, and the cmath library.
-Take a look at the makefile for how the LConfig project does this for `lcrun` and `lcburst`.
+When you are compiling your applicaiton, you will need to compile the `lconfig.o` and `lcmap.o` object files (and `lctools.o` if you are using `lctools.h`).
+Then, you will need to link your executable with `lconfig.o`, `lcmap.o`, (`lctools.o`), the LJM library, and probably the c-math library.
+Take a look at the makefile for how the LConfig project does this for `lcrun`, `lcburst`, and `lcstat`.
 For a user application called `mycode.c` producing an executable `mybinary`, the following compilation should work.
 ```
 $ gcc -c lconfig.c -o lconfig.o
 $ gcc -c lctools.c -o lctools.o